Texas: The Rio Grande Valley in Winter

 Tour balances paid by check/bank transfer may carry a 4% discount

-At a time when much of the country is still firmly embraced by cold, South Texas typically offers a delightfully mild climate along with an amazing abundance and diversity of both wintering and resident birds.
-The lower Rio Grande Valley’s remnants of mesquite and riparian woodland harbor an array of species much sought after by North American birdwatchers.
-On visits to such famed spots as the Brownsville area, Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley State Park, and the riverside below Falcon Dam, we’ll look especially for birds whose ranges in the United States are restricted to South Texas.
-Winter is also a time when rare vagrants from Mexico appear, and the tour’s flexible schedule will allow us to pursue any that are present.
+At a time when much of the country is still firmly in winter’s embrace, South Texas offers a typically mild climate along with a notable abundance and diversity of both wintering and resident birds.
+We’ll visit famed spots such as South Padre Island, Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley and Estero Llano Grande State Parks, Santa Margarita Ranch (if warranted), and the riverside below Falcon Dam, looking especially for birds whose range in the United States is largely restricted to South Texas.
+Winter is also a time when vagrants from Mexico appear, and our schedule is flexible enough to allow us to pursue any that are present.

-Most of the world’s wild Whooping Cranes winter along a small stretch of the Texas coast, and our tour will make a special trip for a chance to visit these magnificent birds by boat and enjoy the abundance of birds that use the rich central Texas coastline during the winter months.
+Most of the world’s wild Whooping Cranes winter along a small stretch of the Texas coast.
+We’ll make a special boat trip to visit these magnificent creatures and connect with the many birds that use the rich central Texas coastline during the winter months.

 Tour Team